 Expect to see fabrics like recycled polyester, recycled nylon, responsibly sourced wool, organic cotton, traceable wool, and sustainable “forest-friendly” viscose.
 Forest friendly meaning it doesn’t come from ancient or endangered forests.

-Each product description mentions the country where the garment was made (mostly of which in Europe).
 The Ethical Trading Initiative member partners with manufacturers who adhere to their Supplier Code of Conduct based on the International Labor Organization conventions.

 Only FSC-certified or recycled paper packaging is used.
-They try to close loops by repurposing and recycling old-stock fabric and encouraging people to consign their gently-used Stella McCartney items with The RealReal, one of our favorite online vintage stores.
+They try to close loops by repurposing and recycling old-stock fabric and encouraging people to consign their gently-used Stella McCartney items with The RealReal, one of our favorite online secondhand stores.

 Encircled